nvdaaddons/DevGuide/readme.md

 Q. What is difference between simple review and normal review and which one should I use?
 Simple review excludes layout objects such as windows, grouping and so on which are placed for layout purposes.
 Normal review includes these as well.
 The choice of using simple review versus normal review depends on your situation.

-Q. The command for my app module does not work in my app module; instead, NvDA does something else.
+Q. The command for my app module does not work in my app module; instead, NVDA does something else.
 Check if a global plugin which uses the command is installed.
 First, remove the global plugin and try again.

 We did not include programming or Python-related FAQ's, as there are sites which answers questions about Python such as coding style.
 Consult these documents if you have issues with Python code.